Why is it hard to find information on gardening in clay soils?

 Mulch placed on top of the soil maintains moisture and adds organic matter to the soil as it decomposes, making the soil less likely to compact.
 Mulch should be refreshed annually to replace that which has decomposed.
 Do not allow mulch to touch the trunk or stems of plants as it can affect the vascular system just under the bark.

-If you make a ball of moist soil in the palm of your hand you can test it by sticking your finger into the ball.
-If your finger makes a hole, the soil is likely clay and will benefit from additions of compost.
+If you make a ball out of moist soil in the palm of your hand you can test it by sticking your finger into the ball.
+If your finger makes a hole in the soil ball, the soil is likely clay and will benefit from additions of compost.
 If the ball falls apart when you poke it with your finger, the soil is likely to have less clay particles and will probably pass a drainage test.
 These are just some helpful ways to get some information about your soil.

 Shade Trees